 The Board of Directors ("the Board") is responsible for the other information.
-The other information comprises the Board of Directors' Report, Corporate Governance report and Management Discussion and Analysis report were obtained prior to the auditor's report.
+The other information comprises the Board of Directors' Report, Corporate Governance Report and Management Discussion and Analysis Report were obtained prior to the date of this auditor's report.
 The other information does not include the financial statements and our auditor's report thereon.

-Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the financial statements does not cover the other information and we do not and will not express any form of assurance or conclusion thereon.